frankmu/babar-rpc/README.md

 * Unblock NIO thread in server side by creating a tread pool to handle actual business transaction.
 * Create connection pool in client side to re-use connection between server and client.
 * Using Zookeeper for service discovery and registry.

+## TODOs:
+* Use more efficient serialization tool (protobuf etc) instead of using netty original ObjectEncoder and ObjectDecoder directly.
+* Add performance test.